beego/beego-error/README.md

 # beego-error
-The independent error module from Beego
+The independent error module from Beego.

+So if you got any issues, please raise the issues on [Beego](https://github.com/beego/beego).